How to Effectively Meet with Legislators/Staff

 - Use personal experiences to describe how the issue affects you or your community.

 - Pay attention to the response.
-He or she might be talking with several groups about the issue to determine their position.
+The legislator might be talking with several groups about the issue to determine their position.

 - Never argue or act combative with the legislator or staff person.

-- At the end of the meeting be gracious and the legislator or staff member for his or her time:
+- At the end of the meeting, thank the legislator or staff member for their time:

 - Sum up any commitments made by the legislator.

-- Offer to provide further information or a meeting with other residents.
+- Offer to provide further information/resources or a meeting with other residents.

 - Leave your written position paper.